bsb00004/Python_Project11-SQLite-Designing-and-Creating-a-Database/README.md

 # Python_Project11-SQLite-Designing-and-Creating-a-Database

-## game_log.csv file cannot be uploaded because of exceding the uploading file size limit.
+## game_log.csv data file is not available because of exceding the uploading file size limit.